emilypx/appfair.github.io/index.md

 ### What does the `Fair` library do at runtime?

 The `Fair` library, which is required to be the initial dependency of any app distributed via a fair-ground, handles the launch process of the app.
+The `Fair` library exports both the `FairCore` utility module and the `FairApp` SwiftUI container.
-This process adds various Help menus to the app linking to communications forums (such as GitHub Discussions & Issues) by which users can communicate questions and concerns to the developer(s) of the app.
+This contain adds various Help menus to the app linking to communications forums (such as GitHub Discussions & Issues) by which users can communicate questions and concerns to the developer(s) of the app.
-The `Fair` library also can initiate runtime security checks to ensure that apps are behaving correctly.
+The `FairApp` module also can initiate runtime security checks to ensure that apps are behaving correctly.

 ### Can I link to a specific version of the `Fair.git` dependency?

 No.
 You can only specify the HEAD branch (`main`) as the `Fair.git` dependency.
 This is the ensure that distributed apps are always up-to-date with respect to security validation features and enhancements to the app's runtime environment.
+Since the `FairCore` and `FairApp` modules have no dependencies, these modules are also safe to reference from external dependencies that your app may reference.
+Improvements to these `Fair` modules will be automatically included in any subsequent `integrate-release` processes, and so improvements to this library will immediately be available to see for any fair-ground app developer.

 ### Do I need a Mac to develop App Fair apps?